krolinventions/wanderlust/doc/attacks.md

 # Attacks
+If someone would want to disrupt the network there are a number of different attacks he might attempt.
+Some of these things might even happen naturally during operation of the network.
+A good paper on the weaknesses of location based routing are described in the paper [Routing in the Dark: Pitch Black][pitchblack] by Evans et al.

 ## Route table poisoning
 Attacker performs a normal request to target and obtains a packet destined for evil node 1.
 He then sends this packet out of band (or encapsulated) to evil node 2.
 Evil node 2 starts sending his packet.
 All nodes on the route between evil node 2 and evil node 1 will now have the wrong route to the target.
 Evil node 2 can then drop all packets and prevent target from sending any.